 There is so much more to lawn care than just mowing (and we do that too!).

-Spring Fertilization and Weed Prevention: Fertilizer combined with a weed preventative material is applied to turf areas.
-It promotes green-up and works to prevent crabgrass and other select weeds from even germinating.
+Spring Fertilization w/pre-emerge: Fertilizer combined with a weed preventative material is applied to turf areas.
+It promotes green-up and works to prevent crabgrass and other select weeds from germinating.

-Early Summer Lawn Fertilization: Fertilizer is applied to turf areas just as we get ready for summer in Vermont.
-It will promote the green up of turf and encourage thick growth patterns, which will reduce the potential of weed invasion.
+Early Summer Lawn Fertilization w/grub control: Fertilizer with grub control is applied to turf areas as we get ready for summer.
+This process promotes the green up of turf, the controlling of grubs, and encourages thick growth patterns, reducing the potential of weeds.

-Broadleaf Weed Control with Lawn Areas: An application of various state-approved, low-dose pesticides specifically formulated for the weeds identified in your lawn is applied by one of our many state certified turf technicians.
+Broadleaf Weed Control with Lawn Areas: A twice/season application of state-approved, low-dose pesticides, specifically formulated for the weeds identified in your lawn, is applied by one of our many state certified turf technicians.
 This is a liquid application, which allows for quicker up take by targeted weeds while leaving no long-standing residuals.

 Preventative Grub Control with Fertilizer: A preventative application is applied to help suppress grubs in your lawn.